marcussacana/Social-Savior/README.md

 Build: [Download](https://ci.appveyor.com/api/projects/marcussacana/social-savior/artifacts/Social%20Savior/bin/Social%20Savior.zip)

 -----------
-- Why I created this?
+- Why did I create this?
 Well...
-I think is obvious...
-I need says?
+I think it's obvious...
+Do I really need to say it?
-- Yes, you need.
+- Yes, you do.
-- It's to make your family not be disappointed with you!
+- To make sure your family doesn't get disappointed with you!
 - ...
 Sure...

 ![https://a.doko.moe/poxjic.png](https://a.doko.moe/poxjic.png)